dmix/blog/README.md

-# blog
+blog
+---

-> A high-performance blog/content platform with commenting, voting, and a
-> simple admin interface for writing markdown content and administrating
+A high-performance blog/content platform with commenting, voting, and a simple admin interface for writing markdown content and administrating comments.
-> comments.

-> A Vue SSR front-end built with Nuxt.js
+A Vue SSR front-end built with Nuxt.js

-> Rust backend API built with https://rocket.rs/ and http://diesel.rs/
+Rust backend API built with https://rocket.rs/ and http://diesel.rs/

-> More documentation to come as the project is fleshed out.
+More documentation to come as the project is fleshed out.

 # Installation

 Requirements:

-- postgres 10+, see server directory for configuration
+- Postgres 10+, see server directory for configuration (via asdf)
-- rust nightly
+- rust nightly (via rustup)
-- node 12
+- node 12 (via asdf)

 The make file (and soon bin/install) script will install development dependencies for you including eslint.